 Government House and Grounds

-Government House Ballroom and Grounds are available for hire to eligible organisations within the community.
+Government House Ballroom and Grounds are available to book for eligible organisations within the community.

 Completed in 1863, the present Government House was designed in the Gothic Revival style of the Victorian period by the Comptroller-General of Convicts, Captain Edmund Yeamans Walcott Henderson.